Ask Slashdot: What's the Best Working Environment For a Developer?

 Perforce decided to random delete and corrupt several repo's, causing massive data los

 Make their computers less restrictive?
-(Score:2)
+(Score:4, Interesting)

 Nothing virtual (Score:3)